 Gerton is a tiny town located in the state of North Carolina.
 With a population of 290 people and just one neighborhood, Gerton is the 533rd largest community in North Carolina.

-Gerton is a blue-collar town, with 39.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Gerton is a town of professionals, production and manufacturing workers, and managers.
-There are especially a lot of people living in Gerton who work in architecture and engineering (24.18%), business and financial occupations (15.38%), and healthcare (14.29%).
+When you are in Gerton, you'll notice that it is more blue-collar than most other communities in America.
+55.88% of Gerton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Gerton is a town of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Gerton who work in architecture and engineering (32.35%), the sciences (11.76%), and office and administrative support (0.00%).

 And if you like science, one thing you'll find is that Gerton has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.